Prajay1610/df-frontend/README.md

 ## Screenshots

-Include screenshots of your code or project in action.
-You can embed up to five images.
-Use the following format:
+Below are screenshots showcasing the user interface of the frontend, which has been developed using React.

 ### Screenshot 1
 ![Login Page Snapshot1](LoginPage.png)